-This rule applies to those sources that can be readily controlled by may cause a noise nuisance can be controlled using the excessive noise provisions of the Act as well.
+This rule applies to those sources that can be readily controlled by the noise performance standards.
+Other dayto-day activities which may cause a noise nuisance can be controlled using the excessive noise provisions of the Act as well.

 Note, all activities have a duty to avoid unreasonable noise under section 16 of the Resource Management Act regardless of the standards set in this Plan.
 At all times Council retains its power under the Act to ensure that the general duty under sections 16 and 17 to avoid unreasonable noise and avoid, remedy or mitigate any adverse effects of activities on the environment is met, and section 326 may be used to control excessive noise.
 The best practicable option shall be adopted to ensure that the emission of noise does not exceed a reasonable level.